 Housing

-Once you have your entries determined, then you need to figure out where you’re going to stay.
+Once you have decided which crew/s you will bring, then you need to figure out where you’re going to stay.
 Henley is a town of approximately 11,000 people, but nearly 3,000 competitors race at Henley Women’s and, if you include those trying to qualify, nearly 5,000 race Henley Royal.
 Those are just athletes, not coaches, trainers, administrators or anyone else.

-Consider also the distance to the courses, pet allergies, kitchen access and whether coaches will live with the crew or be in separate housing.
+Consider also the distance to the course, pet allergies, kitchen access and whether coaches will live with the crew or be in separate housing.

 Boats